 In 1972 he joined the University of Pennsylvania faculty and was appointed Tarzian Professor of History and professor of South Asian history.
 He was founding dean of the Faculty of Arts and Sciences at the University of Pennsylvania in 1974 and four years later became its twenty-third provost until 1981.
 Following an academic career spanning two decades, Gregorian served as President of The New York Public Library.
 He is widely credited with restoring the status of the library as a cultural landmark.
 In 1989 he was appointed president of Brown University.
 During his tenure, he led a campaign that raised over $500 million, bringing the institution’s endowment past the $1 billion mark.
 In addition, some 250 general studies courses were established during his time as President.

-Vartan Gregorian is the recipient of numerous fellowships, including from the John Simon Guggenheim Foundation, the American Council of Learned Societies, the Social Science Research Council, and the American Philosophical Society.
+Vartan Gregorian was the recipient of numerous fellowships, including from the John Simon Guggenheim Foundation, the American Council of Learned Societies, the Social Science Research Council, and the American Philosophical Society.
 In 1969, he received the Danforth Foundation’s E.H.
 Harbison Distinguished Teaching Award.
-In addition, he has received scores of honorary degrees and has been decorated by the French, Italian, Austrian, and Portuguese governments.
-He is a recipient of the National Humanities Medal and the Presidential Medal of Freedom, the highest civilian honour in the US.
+In addition, he received scores of honorary degrees and was decorated by the French, Italian, Austrian, and Portuguese governments.
+He received the National Humanities Medal and the Presidential Medal of Freedom, the highest civilian honour in the US.

 Since 1997 until his death Vartan Gregorian served as the twelfth president of Carnegie Corporation of New York, a grant-making institution founded by Andrew Carnegie.

 We pledge to honour the legacy of Vartan Gregorian that binds UWC Dilijan with the name of this extraordinary individual forever.